bangelov01/SoftUni/README.md

 # SoftUni
-Contains all homework, problems and exams from the course of study in SoftUni.
+Contains all homework, problems, projects and exams from the course of study in SoftUni.